 Make sure your paint has been developed with your room purpose in mind.

+Childrens Bedrooms or Playrooms - Where there are children, there are little messy mishaps.
+Drawings on the wall, food splatters and just about anything else you can think of.
 To keep your paint looking better for longer, choose a kitchen and bathroom paint with mould resistance, anti-bacterial additives and a tough finish.
-Should you need to clean your walls its best to use a non-abrasive cleaner.
+Should you need to clean your walls it's best to use a non-abrasive cleaner.

 ‘Sheen’ refers to how a paint looks when it is dry.
 This factor will also steer you to the right paint for various rooms in your home.
 In Australia there are four basic sheens when it comes to choosing the right paint.

 Matte - Sometimes known as ‘flat’ finish, it is the most common paint that is used on walls and shows a velvety kind of texture.
 Hiding blemishes well, this paint is low glare but it can be a little challenging to clean.